Villa

 In 1938 and 1941, the Phillipses created Philmont Scout Ranch by donating over 127,000 acres of land to Scouting America in two gifts.
 Included in their second gift, the Villa Philmonté is today preserved as an historic house museum.
 Guided tours allow visitors to view this architectural treasure up close and learn more about the Phillips family’s immense generosity and enduring legacy of service to Scouting.

-Phillips History
+Phillips Family History

 Waite and Genevieve Phillips made Philmont Scout Ranch possible.